We Tested the Best Backpacks for 2025: See Our Reviews

 • Material: Weatherproof 600D recycled nylon

-I’ve used Urth’s Arkose 20L Modular Backpack for about a year now, and I have to declare it my favorite everyday carry backpack yet.
+I’ve used Urth’s Arkose 20L Modular Backpack for about two years now, and I have to declare it my favorite everyday carry backpack yet.
 It’s stylish, lightweight, and sustainable, and I just love its split-level design and streamlined minimalist aesthetic.
 It’s also the one that best adapts to my current everyday needs.

 My Sony Alpha 7 IV and 24-105mm G lens fit perfectly in the lower compartment when paired with Urth’s camera insert, while the upper storage space is great for clothing or other personal items.
 And that’s barely scratching the surface in terms of organization as this discreet everyday pack comes with a total of 12 storage zones, including padded laptop/tablet sleeves, a stylus pen insert, and recessed zippered pockets on both sides of the bag.
 The YKK zippers run smoothly, and the fact that I’m able to fold the backpack flat and pack it into a suitcase in order to use it once I arrive is a dream come true.